Disease Guide ·Urinary Tract Infection ·2026

 Diagnosis - $150-$400

-Urinalysis ($50-$100) checks for bacteria, crystals, blood, and pH.
-Urine culture and sensitivity ($100-$200) identifies the specific bacteria and which antibiotics will work — this is the gold standard for confirming a UTI.
-Blood work ($100-$200) checks for underlying conditions.
-Abdominal X-ray or ultrasound ($200-$400) if stones are suspected.
+Urinalysis ($50-$100) checks for bacteria, crystals, blood, pH.
+Urine culture ($100-$200) identifies bacteria and effective antibiotics.
+Blood work ($100-$200) checks underlying conditions.
+X-ray or ultrasound ($200-$400) if stones suspected.
 Average $150-$400

 Treatment - $50-$200